Different Methods of “Wrapping” a Package in Contract Packaging

 Flow Wrapping

-Food (such as candy bars, breakfast bars, etc) can also be over-wrapped as long as the facility doing the packaging has the required food certifications and SOP’s (Standard Operating Practices) in place.
-The finished over-wrapped pieces can be cut individually or kept on a perforated “bandolier” so that they may be easily fan-folded and then fed into a machine on a secondary line.
-An overwrap OPP film can be clear or fully printed with customer’s artwork depending on the customer’s needs.
+Food (such as candy bars, breakfast bars, etc) can also be over-wrapped as long as the packaging facility has the required food certifications and SOPs (Standard Operating Practices).
+The finished over-wrapped pieces can be cut individually or kept on a perforated “bandolier,” so they may be easily fan-folded and fed into a machine on a secondary line.
+An overwrap OPP film can be clear or fully printed with the customer’s artwork, depending on the customer’s needs.

 Cello Wrapping

 A cello wrap is a wrap that is most commonly recognized on a pack of cigarettes.
 It is also referred to as “Tuck” wrapping.
-The easiest way to tell if a product has been cello wrapped is by sealed tucks on either end of the package.
-Cello wrapping requires a special packaging machine (SCANDIA) and needs to be specifically tooled for every individual box size that runs on it.
-Note that Cello wrapping or “Tuck” wrapping can be an expensive option both in tooling cost and in packaging cost so any product requiring this type of wrapping should have a high asp (average selling price).
+The easiest way to tell if a product has been cello-wrapped is by sealed tucks on either end of the package.
+Cello wrapping requires a particular packaging machine (SCANDIA) and needs to be tooled explicitly for every individual box size that runs on it.
+Note that cello wrapping or “Tuck” wrapping can be expensive in terms of tooling and packaging costs, so any product requiring this type of wrapping should have a high ASP (average selling price).
 Examples of expensive items using this technology would be perfume or cosmetics.

 Bundle Wrapping